itismyera/7-Zip-zstd/DOC/readme.txt

-7-Zip 22.01 Sources
+Zipr 22.01 Sources
 -------------------

-7-Zip is a file archiver for Windows.
+Zipr is a file archiver for Windows.

-7-Zip Copyright (C) 1999-2022 Igor Pavlov.
+Zipr Copyright (C) 2020-2022 LRH.

 License Info
 ------------

-7-Zip is free software distributed under the GNU LGPL (except for unRar code). read License.txt for more infomation about license.
+Zipr is free software distributed under the GNU LGPL (except for unRar code). read License.txt for more infomation about license.